-So, when Inn Paradiso invited me and my boyfriend to stay a night with them during our long weekend in Paso Robles, it seemed a great fit.
+So, when Inn Paradiso invited me and my (then-)boyfriend to stay a night with them during our long weekend in Paso Robles, it seemed a great fit.
 As it turned out, it also was a great fit.

 Owned by an artsy married couple who long ago left Los Angeles for the antique-hunting paradise of Paso, this is a relaxing ramble of a place, a kooky 1970s version of an art nouveau farmhouse (y’know, if art nouveau farmhouses had actually been a thing).
 Only a few minutes away from downtown and tucked off the road in a suburban, residential neighborhood, it sprawls across a graceful lawn of low-water gardens, quiet enough to hear the trickling of a stone fountain and breeze through the pepper trees.

 True, there are Paso Robles lodgings with more convenient locations.
 The Paso Robles Inn and Hotel Cheval are right around the main square downtown, and the SummerWood Inn is right on Highway 46, near several wineries.
 But here you get the sense of being a world away, tucked up in a shaded hammock with some complimentary reposado tequila or quite possibly having the great big pool all to yourselves.